-Mr. Kiernan is a former solicitor with substantial experience in the administration and operation of listed public companies particularly in the resources sector.
-He is chairman of BC Iron Limited, Uranium Equities Limited and Venturex Resources Limited and a director of Liontown Resources Limited, all of which are listed on the ASX.
+Mr. Kiernan is a former practising solicitor with substantial experience in the administration and operation of listed public companies particularly in the resources sector.
+He is chairman of BC Iron Limited, Uranium Equities Limited and Venturex Resources Limited and a director of Liontown Resources Limited and South Boulder Mines Limited, all of which are listed on the ASX.

-Richard Hacker, B.Com, ACA, ACIS - Chief Financial Officer and Company Secretary
+Richard Hacker, B.Com, ACA, ACIS - Chief Financial Officer and Joint Company Secretary